ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 (function($){$.fn.navList=function(){var  $this=$(this);$a=$this.find('a'),b=[];$a.each(function(){var  $this=$(this),indent=Math.max(0,$this.parents('li').length-1),href=$this.attr('href'),target=$this.attr('target');b.push('<a '+'class="link depth-'+indent+'"'+((typeof target!=='undefined'&&target!='')?' target="'+target+'"':'')+((typeof href!=='undefined'&&href!='')?' href="'+href+'"':'')+'>'+'<span class="indent-'+indent+'"></span>'+$this.text()+'</a>');});return b.join('');};
 ```

-> Note that if you include already minified source in your web page, then you can instruct FIT *not* to minify this resource again, as this can result in suboptimal minification.
-To disable minification on an individual resource, add the `ai-minify="false"` attribute to the include.
+> To disable minification on an individual resource, add the `ai-minify="false"` attribute to the include.

 In our original HTML source, we could disable minification of the jQuery include with the following: